mitchharpur/openshift-console-debugging/docs/debugging/README.md

 ### Debugger Client

-A debugger usually exposes an **api** that allows one or more **debugger clients** to interact with it.
-This api is used to send debugging execution and inspection commands and also to communicate the debuggee state to the client.
+A debugger usually exposes an **api** that enables one or more **debugger clients** to interact with it.
+This api is used to send debugging execution and inspection commands.
+It is also used to communicate the debuggee execution state to the client for display.
 The **debugger client** could be a visual interface or it could be a text based one at the terminal.
 Text based clients are useful when debugging over a remote connection using ssh or other cases where the debugger cannot have a user interface as a result of being on a remote machine.
 The **debugger client** issues commands using the debugger api in order to step through the debuggee and view its state, but the debugger is always the controlling agent.
 Note that if the debuggee exposes ports, that these ports are seperate to the port exposed by the debugger api. and thus need to have different values or there will be a clash.
 Figure 1 illustrates the relationship between these mentioned entities.

 ##### Figure 1 : Debugger